amesar/mlflow-databricks-uc/README.md

 * Copy and create model versions.
   * Copy a workspace model version to a UC model version.
   * Copy a UC model version to another UC model version, e.g. promote model from "staging" to "prod" catalog.
-  * Copy a model version from an MLflow run.
+  * Create a model version from an MLflow run.
 * Tools to display and manipulate Unity Catalog models.
 * For the most part, notebooks accept workspace model names besides UC model names.